masak/lambda-calculus/README.md

 We're implementing the untyped lambda calculus, as described by Church, because we want to gain a better understanding of its mechanisms.

+(What does "untyped" mean here?
+It means simply that we deal with terms but not with types.
+The untyped lambda calculus is more powerful than the later typed lambda calculus, but at the cost of some devastating inconsistencies, Gödel-style.)

 We're also writing a tutorial of lambda calculus, which we're hoping to integrate with this repository.
 So far the tutorial is located in [this gist](https://gist.github.com/masak/8e082999e06bfb4d03b8d12899bbcde5), but